allen-cell-animated/website-3d-cell-viewer/documentation/URL_SPEC.md

 # Vol-E App URL Specification

-When used as a standalone app, Vol-E allows you to specify view settings via query parameters in the URL.
+When used as a standalone app, Vol-E allows you to optionally specify view settings via query parameters in the URL.
 This document provides an overview of the parameter specification.

 You can include none or all of these parameters in the URL.
 If a parameter is not specified, the listed default value will be used instead.